 - investment in Ukraine can be made not only in currencies of 1st group of the National Currency Classifier, but also 2nd group of the National Currency Classifier.

+For full list of up-to-date current currency control rules in Ukraine, please refer to our article Current Capital Control Measures in Ukraine.
 If you have any questions or require assistance, please contact us at firstname.lastname@example.org